 Create a cpx.conf configuration file that includes NetScaler-specific configuration and bash shell commands that you want to run dynamically on the NetScaler CPX instance.
 The configuration file structure requires two types of tags, #NetScaler Commands and #Shell Commands.
-Under the #NetScaler Commands tag, you must add all the NetScaler commands to configure NetScaler specific configuration on NetScaler CPX instance.
-Under the #Shell Commands tag, you must add the shell commands that you want to run on the NetScaler CPX instance.
+Under the #NetScaler Commands tag, you must add all the NetScaler commands to configure NetScaler-specific configuration on NetScaler CPX instance.
+Under the #Shell Commands tag, you must add the shell commands tag, you must add the NetScaler CPX instance.